Indians’ Carrasco wins first start since leukemia diagnosis

-Starting for the first time since he was diagnosed with leukemia last year, Carrasco struck out 10 in six-plus innings and José Ramírez homered twice as Cleveland clobbered the Kansas City Royals 9-2 on Sunday to win two of three in the delayed season-opening series.
+More than a year since being stricken with leukemia, Carrasco struck out 10 in six-plus innings and José Ramírez homered twice as the Cleveland Indians clobbered the Kansas City Royals 9-2 on Sunday to win two of three in the delayed season-opening series.

-Carrasco’s journey carried him through energy-sapping medical treatments and periods of doubt over whether he would ever pitch again.

-But he managed to return to Cleveland’s bullpen in September and got back in the rotation this year.
-The sight of him standing tall on the mound in Sunday’s summer sunshine surely warmed everyone who has followed his feel-good return.

 Ramírez hit a three-run homer left-handed in the fourth and added a solo shot from the right side in the sixth for the Indians, who finally put some solid swings together against Kansas City’s bullpen.